-The SNUG Social Work program will allow the SNUG program to address trauma experienced by program participants and staff and improve access to victim services for participants and their families.
-The funding will allow the SNUG Street Outreach sites to hire social workers trained to better address the ways in which constant exposure to violence affects youth served by the program, their communities, and SNUG program staff.
+The SNUG Social Work program will allow the SNUG program to address trauma experienced by program participants and staff and improve access to services for survivors and victims of crime for participants and their families.
+The funding will allow the SNUG Street Outreach sites to hire social workers trained to better address the ways in which prolonged exposure to violence affects youth served by the program, their communities, and SNUG program staff.

 Grant-funded Social Workers will complement and strengthen the services provided by the SNUG Street Outreach program.
-The goals of the SNUG Social Work Program will be threefold: 1) Bridge the gap between victims of crime, specifically young men of color, and crime victim services offered by the NYS Office of Victim Services (OVS); 2) Strengthen the SNUG Street Outreach program adding trauma-informed clinicians to provide more support to SNUG participants and community members affected by violence; and, 3) Provide therapeutic support and guidance to SNUG team members, especially in times of crisis, recognizing the complex trauma histories of team members.
+The goals of the SNUG Social Work Program will be threefold:

+- 1. Bridge the gap between victims of crime, specifically young men of color, and crime victim services offered by the NYS Office of Victim Services (OVS). - 2.
+Strengthen the SNUG Street Outreach program adding trauma-informed clinicians to provide more support to SNUG participants and community members affected by violence. - 3.
+Provide therapeutic support and guidance to SNUG team members, especially in times of crisis, recognizing the complex trauma histories of team members.